dburt/triceratops_assassin_chess/README.md

 ### Special Pieces

-#### 🦕 Triceratops
+#### 🦕 Triceratops (T)
-- Dinosaur pieces that move like queens + knights
+- Moves like a queen + knight combination (Amazon piece)
-- T-rex and brontosaurus emoji because Unicode doesn't yet have dark or light triceratops
+- One per side, starts at d3 (white) and d6 (black)
 - Can be combined with other variants
+- Notation: Standard algebraic with "T" for triceratops

-#### 🥷 Assassins
+#### 🥷 Assassins (A)
-- Hidden pieces that are invisible to opponents
+- **Setup Phase**: Each player places one assassin before first turn
-- Place in front of any pawn on rank 3 (white) or 6 (black)
+  - Must be placed directly in front of own pawn (rank 3 for white, rank 6 for black)
-- **Hidden**: Invisible, pieces can move through, can be blind-captured
-- **Revealed**: Visible when enemy pawn attacks or has passed their rank
+  - Placement is hidden from opponent
-- Moves 2 squares in any direction, captures only 1 square away
+- **Movement**: Exactly 2 squares in any direction (can jump pieces)
-- Hidden moves shown as "A??" in move history
+- **Capture**: Only 1 square away (king-like capture range)
+- **Hidden Mechanics**:
+  - Invisible to opponents when not under pawn attack
+  - Treated as empty square for movement (pieces can pass through)
+  - Can be "blind captured" by any piece landing on its square
+- **Reveal Conditions**:
+  - Enemy pawn attacks diagonally
+  - Enemy pawn has passed assassin's rank
+  - Immediately re-hides when revealing pawn moves away
+- **Notation**: "A??" for hidden moves, standard notation for revealed moves

 ### Network Play
 - Peer-to-peer multiplayer using WebRTC (PeerJS)
 - Create room or join with Room ID
 - Real-time game synchronization
 - Automatic board rotation for black player
+- Turn enforcement (players can only move on their turn)
 - No server required - direct browser connection

-### Mobile Responsive
+### User Interface
-- Touch-friendly interface
-- Scales properly on all screen sizes
+- **Responsive Design**: Mobile-optimized vertical layout, desktop horizontal layout
-- Optimized for both desktop and mobile play
+- **Touch-friendly**: Optimized for both desktop and mobile play
+- **Visual Feedback**: Selection highlighting, move hints, capture indicators
+- **PWA Support**: Service worker and manifest for offline capability
+- **Custom Icon**: SVG icon with assassin and triceratops pawn heads

 ## How to Play